AdobeDocs/adobe-io-events/src/pages/guides/index.md

 Instead of leveraging the Adobe I/O Events Digital Signature, you may choose to secure your webhook using `mTLS`.
 `mTLS` (mutual Transport Layer Security) will ensure that only Adobe I/O Events can send events to your webhook.
-Once enabled on your server, `mTLS` includes an additional step compared to `TLS`/`https`: for all incoming (webhook) requests, your server will ask for the client’s certificate and will verify it at its end.
+Once enabled on your server, `mTLS` includes an additional step on top of `TLS`/`https`: for all incoming (webhook) requests, your server will ask for the client’s certificate and will verify it at its end.

-**No additional configuration is required to activate mTLS.
+**No additional project configuration is required to activate mTLS.
 If your server is mTLS enabled, Adobe I/O Events client certificate will automatically be sent to your server, during the ssl-handshake.**

 Adobe I/O Events client certificate lifecycle is fully automated to improve reliability and prevent service disruptions.